tobytwigger/laravel-translate/docs/_docs/configuration/driver-configuration.md

 ## Registering a new configuration

-Laravel Translate comes with a few translation drivers you can use, and you can add your own ([docs](#extending-the-translator)).
+Laravel Translate comes with a few translation drivers you can use, and you can [add your own]({{ site.baseurl }}{% link _docs/extending/translator.md %}).
 You may use the drivers with your own configuration.
 For example, the AWS driver needs a secret key and id to authenticate, whereas the null driver needs nothing.

 The grouping of a driver with its settings is called a configuration, and is what you'll mainly use to interact with Laravel Translate.
 By default, we've defined a configuration per driver, but you're very welcome to add any number of new configurations.